vroad/min-vst-host/README.md

 cmake -S . -B build -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=RelWithDebInfo cmake --build build
 ```

+To try a locally modified VST3 SDK, pass `-DVST3SDK_PATH=/path/to/sdk` to the
+CMake configuration command.

 The resulting executable `min-vst-host` will be placed in
 `build/bin/RelWithDebInfo` (replace `RelWithDebInfo` with your build